haoranjiang-joe/starter-hugo-academic/content/authors/admin/_index.md

 email: ""
 superuser: true
 ---
 Welcome to my page!
-I am exploring how to build my own website.
+I am a rookie researcher in the field of Intelligent Transportation Systems.
+I received my B.S. degree in transportation engineering from Southwest Jiaotong University, where I am now working as a master's student.
+My research interests include Connected and Autonomous Vehicles and Autonomous Intersection Management.
+I have a background in traffic engineering, operational research, and optimization.
+Besides, I want to touch on the field of game theory later.